tronprotocol/tips/README.md

 - **Final (non-Core)**: A TIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.

 - **Final (Core)**: A TIP that the Core Devs have decided to implement and release in a future version or has already been released.

+<h2>TIP Types</h2>

+TIPs are separated into a number of types, and each has its own list of TIPs.

+**Standard Track**
+Describes any change that affects most or all Ethereum implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
+Furthermore Standard EIPs can be broken down into the following categories.

+**Core**
+Improvements requiring a consensus fork (e.g. EIP5, EIP101), as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions (for example, the miner/node strategy changes 2, 3, and 4 of EIP86).

+**Networking**
+Includes improvements around network protocol.

+**Interface**
+Includes improvements around client API/RPC specifications and standards.

+**TRC**
+Application-level standards and conventions, including contract standards such as token standards (TRC-20)

+**VM**
+Includes improvements around TRON Virtual Machine.

+**Informational**
+Describes a TRON design issue, or provides general guidelines or information to the TRON community, but does not propose a new feature.